Sports psychology guidelines for sports parents

 Dr Patrick Cohn explains how parents can help make the sport a successful and fun experience for young athletes.

 Parents have a significant impact on their young superstars.
 A healthy and successful sports experience will depend on the parents' ability to instil confidence and self-esteem in athletes.
 Parents have a tremendous impact on how children will engage in sports.
 I am often asked by parents how they should help their child superstar win and enjoy their sport.
 Below are some simple guidelines for parents to adopt with youth athletes.

 Guidelines for Sports Parents

-Your own agenda is not your young athlete's.
+Your agenda is not your young athlete's.
 They compete in sports for many reasons.
 They enjoy the competition, like the social aspect, engage with being part of a team, and enjoy the challenge of setting goals.
-You might have a different agenda than your young athlete and you need to recognize that it is their sport, not yours.
+You might have a different agenda than your young athlete, and you need to recognize that it is their sport, not yours.

 Emphasize a mental focus on the process of execution instead of results or trophies.
-We live in a society that focuses on results and winning, but winning come from working the process and enjoying the ride.
+We live in a society that focuses on results and winning, but winning comes from working the process and enjoying the ride.
 Teach your young athlete to focus on the process of the challenge of playing one shot, stroke, or race at a time instead of the number of wins or trophies.

 You are a role model for your young athlete.
 As such, you should model composure and poise on the sidelines.
-When you are at competition, your young athlete will mimic your behaviour as well as other role models.
+When you are at a competition, your young athlete will mimic your behaviour as well as other role models.
 You become a role model in how you react to a close race or the questionable behaviour of a competitor.
 Stay calm, composed, and in control during games so your young athlete superstar can mimic those positive behaviours.

 Ask your young athlete the right questions.
 Asking the right questions after competition and games will tell your young athlete what you think is important in sports.
 If you ask, "Did you win?" they will think winning is important.
 If you ask, "Did you have fun?" he or she will assume having fun is important.